teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 - https://github.com/enaqx/awesome-react
 - https://github.com/hoatle/react-redux-universal-hot-example#about

-Hopefully, this is a good start for React newbie to explore the whole new world of modern web application development.
+Hopefully, this is a good start for React newbies to explore the whole new world of modern web application development.

 Happy hacking!